-There were 16 months between The Queen’s Accession to the throne and her Coronation in 1953, and every moment was needed to plan a vibrant and revitalising celebration.
+There were 16 months between The Queen’s accession to the throne and her coronation in 1953, and time was vital in order to plan a vibrant and revitalising celebration.

 It was only eight years after the end of the Second World War; London was littered with bombsites and the whole of the country was still experiencing rationing.

-It was a ceremony that had mostly remained unchanged for over 1,000 years.
-And it was a rite of passage that was carefully orchestrated to emphasise the new Queen’s impressive lineage.
-So it wasn’t just the traditions of the Coronations of her father George VI and grandfather George V that were followed.
+It was a ceremony that had mostly remained unchanged for over 1,000 years; it was a rite of passage that was carefully orchestrated to emphasise the new Queen’s impressive lineage.
+Because of this, it wasn’t just the traditions of the coronations of her father, George VI, and grandfather, George V, that were followed.
 The stage in the Abbey was designed to be almost identical to that of Queen Elizabeth I’s.

 The Gold Sovereign

-Of all the changes that came with the coinage reform during the reign of George III, one of the most remarkable was surely the new design for the reverse of the gold Sovereign, the traditional heraldic approach being abandoned in favour of a design of classic beauty by the talented gem engraver Benedetto Pistrucci.
+Of all the changes that came with the coinage reform during the reign of George III, one of the most significant was surely the new design for the reverse of the gold Sovereign.
+The traditional heraldic approach was abandoned in favour of a design of classic beauty by the talented gem engraver, Benedetto Pistrucci.

 The idea evidently appealed to Pole who, to avoid confusion, wanted the Sovereign to look as different as possible from the superseded guinea.
 And, after all, what more appropriate figure to grace the reverse of the Sovereign than the patron saint of England?
-Thus for a reported fee of 100 guineas, Pistrucci undertook to provide a jasper cameo of St George, taking as his model an Italian servant in Brunet’s hotel in Leicester Square, London.
+Thus, for a reported fee of 100 guineas, Pistrucci undertook to provide a jasper cameo of St George, taking as his model an Italian servant.
 The result is a classic masterpiece, a coin design combining such grace and dramatic impact that it now ranks as one of the best loved and most enduring of numismatic designs.